Overview

 Custom Mirror Axis in ZBrush

-To circumvent the issue of not being able to set ones own mirror axis in ZBrush, use S.Pivot / C.Pivot.
+To circumvent the issue of not being able to set one’s own mirror axis in ZBrush, use S.Pivot / C.Pivot.

 Booleans